food-and-service

 Meat Cutters and Trimmers show an overall AI exposure of just 14% with an automation risk of 10% as of 2025.
 [Fact] To put that in perspective, the average across all occupations we track is roughly 42% exposure.
 Meat cutters are in the bottom tier — alongside professions like roofers, firefighters, and other deeply physical occupations.

 The reason is straightforward: cutting meat is a skill that combines tactile judgment, visual assessment, and physical dexterity in ways that current robotics cannot replicate at commercial scale.
 Every animal carcass is different.
 Fat distribution varies.
 Bone angles shift.
+Muscle structure depends on the animal''s diet, age, exercise patterns, and even stress levels in the hours before slaughter.
 A skilled cutter reads the grain of the muscle, feels the resistance of connective tissue, and adjusts their technique cut by cut.
 A robot designed for one standardized cut cannot handle the variability that a human processor manages instinctively.

 Where AI Does Show Up

 But notice what that means for the meat cutter specifically.
 The clerical overlay is being automated.
 The cutting itself is not.
 Your hands still do the work.
-AI just counts what your hands produce.
+AI just counts what your hands produce — and the counting has become far more accurate, which actually benefits skilled cutters by making their productivity more visible to management.

 A Declining Workforce, But Not Because of AI